AlextheYounga/helicopter-weights-balance-calculator/README.md

-# Helicopter Weights and Balances Calcalator
+# Helicopter Weights and Balances Calculator

 Calculating the weights and balances for a EC130T2 helicopter in Javascript.